mechanicles/ruby_simple_search/README.md

 RubySimpleSearch allows you to search on the table fields (string and text fields) very easily.

-Mostly on admin side, we do have a common search text field to search the table columns data.
+Mostly on admin side, we do have a common text field to search the table columns data.

 Sometimes we want to do search on the title, content and ratings on the post model or